badgateway/oauth2-client/README.md

 ## Usage

-To get started, set up the Client class:
+To get started, set up the Client class.

 ```typescript